Notes on academic writing in mathematics and computer science

 The good example was published in 2011, the lemon was published in 2005.
 I’ve got better!
 I wouldn’t have written the text to the right, today, because I’d have applied the test above and seen that it fails.

-I keep writing a lemon.
-Why?
+I keep writing a lemon

-This paper is another instance of the same thing.
-The first version (2007) was hopeless, the second version was a monster but just managed to get published (in 2009).
-I make no apologies: I’m aware of its shortcomings but it is an important archival piece of work upon which to build, which I did: this paper (2011) uses the same ideas, but now they are tightly controlled.
-That’s roughly five years to just begin to get this maths under control.
-Producing it was incredibly painful, but that’s the timescale and that’s what it took.
+This paper is an instance of that.
+The first version (2007) was poor, the second version was somewhat rambling but did get published (in 2009).
+I make no apologies: it was an important work upon which to build, which I did: this paper (2011) uses the same ideas, but now they are tightly controlled.
+That’s roughly five years to begin to get this maths under control.
+Producing it was incredibly painful, but that’s the timescale and that’s what it took. - I know the shape and importance of the material, but it addresses a problem which words have not yet been invented to describe.

-Oooh.
-That’s frustrating.
-Solution: The words do exist: you haven’t found them yet.
-The more I write, the more effort I put into finding words that will motivate the reader.
-This is not about the reader, it’s about you.
+Solution: The more I write, the more effort I put into finding words that will motivate the reader.
+But it is not about the reader, it’s about you.
 I don’t mean to be annoying—but if you can’t express yourself then that means that you don’t understand what you’re doing.
-And yes, I know this is setting a high bar.
-I often don’t meet it myself.

 After the first few vital paragraphs